 An Important First Step

-An intervention is the crucial moment when you can pivot someone at risk from substance addiction to a new direction and recovery.
-This is likely to be an intense and even gruelling experience for everyone involved, but it is necessary to get an addict to understand that people are concerned and that they want to help.
+An intervention is a crucial moment when you can pivot someone at risk from substance addiction to a new direction and recovery.
+This is likely to be an intense and even grueling experience for everyone involved, but it is necessary to get an addict to understand that people are concerned and that they want to help.
 However, the addict must make that critical decision to want to recover, and it is up to the people involved in the intervention to facilitate making that decision.

 Once the decision has been made, checking into a rehabilitation program begins the actual process of recovery.
 There may be a period of physical withdrawal, depending on the substance of addiction, but it’s all part of the process and eventually leads to better things.
 Call us today at 866-349-1770 to learn more.